 How do I remove an office?

-If you are no longer the officeholder for a local government or company, you can request to remove the office from your profile.
-All requests are reviewed by DOR.
+If you are no longer the officeholder for a district or company, you can request to remove the office from your profile.
+DOR reviews all office requests.
 To remove an office:

 - Under "Your Office Summary" panel, view "Current offices held"